-- 15.1(3) Dividend for the years in which member's death occurs.
+15.1(3) Dividend for the years in which member's death occurs.
 For a member who does not live into November of the year in which the member dies, the dividend payable for the year in which the member dies is calculated the same as it would have been calculated for the deceased retired member.
-The dividend amount that would have been payable to the deceased retired member is then multiplied by the survivor annuity percentage selected for the contingent annuitant (CA) in the member's retirement application. - 15.1(4) Dividend for the year following the year of the retired member's death.
+The dividend amount that would have been payable to the deceased retired member is then multiplied by the survivor annuity percentage selected for the contingent annuitant (CA) in the member's retirement application.

+15.1(4) Dividend for the year following the year of the retired member's death.
 For a member who does not live into November of the year in which the member dies, the dividend payable in the year following the year of the member's death is calculated as follows.
 The sum of the survivor's monthly benefit payments received for the year in which the member's death occurs is divided by the number of survivor benefit payments for that year, and that amount is multiplied by 12.
-That amount plus the member's survivor's prior dividend is then multiplied by the dividend rate for the year following the year of the member's death, which equals the dividend adjustment for the year following the year of the member's death.
-This dividend adjustment plus the prior year's dividend produces the dividend amount for the year following the year of the member's death.
+That amount plus the member's survivor's prior dividend is then multiplied by the dividend rate for the year following the year of the member's death.
+This dividend adjustment plus the prior year's dividend produces the dividend amount for the year of the member's death.